brwilkinson/AzureDeploymentFramework/docs/Getting_Started2.md

 ## Steps

 1. There are several setup/management scripts in this directory: ADF\1-prereqs
-1. There are several shared metadata files in your Tenant Directory e.g. Global-Global, AZC1-Global, AZE2-Global
+1. There are several shared metadata files in your Tenant Directory e.g. Global-Global.json, Global-ACU1.json, Global-AEU2.json
 1. We will now move to the ABC Tenant, this is only going to have Spoke Environments
     1. ABC will use the HUB environment for the Spoke e.g. Network and Keyvaults
     2. ABC will use the HUB Global Resource, this is shared Global resources e.g. storage accounts.